 The next step in the process is to register the vehicle so that you can then get your Spanish number plates.

-In order to register a vehicle in Spain, you will need an NIE number (Número de Identificación de Extranjero).
+In order to register a foreign vehicle in Spain, you will need an NIE number (Número de Identificación de Extranjero).
 This is so that any outstanding importation taxes can be assigned to you.

 The following must be submitted at the local Traffic Department (Jefatura Provincial de Tráfico) to register the vehicle:

 If the above sounds a little daunting, you may want to hire the services of a local gestor who can help you through all of the paperwork and also apply for IVTM road tax duty and work out the amount that will need to be paid in import taxes.